 - Do not sweeten drinks (cocoa, matcha, tea, coffee, etc.).

-- The challenge starts on January 2nd and ends on February 1st.
+- The challenge starts on January 2nd and ends February 1st.

-If you’re going super strict and cutting out honey, maple syrup, and dried fruit, you might have sugar withdrawals.
-I know I did back when I did my Whole30.
+If you’re going to be super strict and cut all forms of sugar, including honey, maple syrup, and dried fruit, you might have sugar withdrawals.
+I know I did back when I did my Whole30 and when I’ve done Sugar Free January in the past.
 But it was so worth it since it showed me how addicted to sugar I was and how it’s in EVERYTHING.
 Just be prepared for it to be HARD for the first week.
 It gets better, I promise!

-- 50+ Sugar Free Meal Ideas + A Free Sugar Free Meal Plan (I wrote this last year and put a lot of work into it!)
+- 50+ Sugar Free Meal Ideas + A Free Sugar Free Meal Plan (I wrote this a couple of years ago and put a lot of work into it!)

 - 10 Tips to Tame Your Sweet Tooth (A post I wrote for Pioneer Woman after my experience with Sugar Free January)

 - 25 Sugar Free Snack Ideas – Having sugar free snacks on hand is SO important!

 - Lindsay from Pinch of Yum’s master post about Sugar Free January (Lots of great info, and a wonderful community of fellow SFJ followers!)

 Here are some sugar free recipes on Buttered Side Up:

 SUGAR FREE BREAKFAST IDEAS: